Top 10 Things To Do In Kauai

 Hawaii’s outdoor playground, the island of Kauai is the most stunning island in this remote chain.
 The oldest of the Hawaiian Islands, Kauai has been beautifully sculpted by the forces of nature to create a masterpiece that is waiting to be explored.
 Known as the “Garden Isle”, Kauai is the island Hollywood turns to when searching for a paradise setting.
 Here are the very best, the top 10 things to do in Kauai.

 Visiting other Hawaiian islands?
-Sample itineraries, guides to the best beaches and the must-see highlights are all waiting for you in the Hawaii Travel Guide collection.
+Sample itineraries, guides to the best beaches, and must-see highlights await you in the Hawaii Travel Guide collection.
 Aloha!

 Hawaii Travel Guide - Cover Image